Cell of Our Lady of Walsingham

 Every three months we have a special mass in honour of Our Lady of Walsingham.
 Each meeting starts with a mass followed by a shared breakfast.

-This meets next on Saturday 5 August, 2023, at 9 am for mass followed by breakfast in the Cafe.
+This meets next on Saturday 1 November, 2025, at 9 am for mass followed by breakfast in the Rectory.

 For more information about the story of Our Lady of Walsingham see here for the Shrine website in the UK.